divalin757/fzf-file-manager/CONTRIBUTING.md

 ## Tips
 - Keep changes small and easy to understand.
 - Make sure images and links work correctly.
-- Be friendly and patient your help is appreciated! 😄
+- Be friendly and patient your help is appreciated